liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 **Question: I am experiencing throttling during migration.**

 Answer: First check the guidance in this document.
-Learn more at: [Avoid getting throttled or blocked in SharePoint.](/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online)</br>For specific tools configuration or questions, please contact your third party tools vendor for more information.
+Learn more at: [Avoid getting throttled or blocked in SharePoint.](/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online)</br>For specific tools configuration or questions, contact your third party tools vendor for more information.

 **Question: I'm continually getting throttled while I am attempting to migrate.
 Can Microsoft turn off the throttle to help me with migration?**